dradovic/Embedded.Json.Localization/README.md

 ## Description

 This project allows you to use JSON files for .NET Core Localization instead of resx files.
-Special feature:
-1. Works with multiple projects/assemblies.
+Special feature: works with *multiple* projects/assemblies (i.e. the resources can stay in the project where they belong).

 ## Configuration